2019-Spring-CSC-386/p00-project-1-nick-and-sarah/README.md

 ![An inital diagram of the design](images/diagram1.png "An intial diagram of the design")

 ### Software:
-- A function that will count to five hours,and then once it ends quite buzzing sound.
+- A function that will count to five hours,and then once it ends creates a buzzing sound.
-- A loop that will check in the button is pressed
+- A loop that will check if the button is pressed

 ## Files